 The best way to experience UWM and all our hometown offers is to plan a visit, and we promise that it’s worth the trip.
 We offer student-led tours six days a week and other special visit programs throughout the year.
 Can’t make it in person?
-Look for UWM at national college fairs around the country, including in Minneapolis, Chicago, Indianapolis, New York City, St. Louis, Kansas City, Orlando and Jacksonsville.
+Look for UWM at some national college fairs too, including in Minneapolis, Chicago, and Milwaukee.

 |Midwest Student Exchange Program||✔|